FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 - **Trust to forget** - providers delete your patterns after use

 **The Trust Spectrum**: The system accommodates all trust levels:
+(Stupid categories again.
+But let's assume the sentences have interpretations in context that makes them true for som PoP persons)
 - **High trust**: Let providers access everything, trust them to not look and to forget
 - **Medium trust**: Selective data sharing with audit trails
 - **Low trust**: Self-hosted solutions with your own hardware